MicrosoftDocs/edge-developer/microsoft-edge/develop-web-microsoft-edge.md

 <!-- ====================================================================== -->
 ## Development tips for Microsoft Edge

-There are many tips and tricks to be aware of when building on the web platform, including:
+There are many tips and tricks to be aware of when building websites or web apps that work in Microsoft Edge, including:

 *  Testing for coming changes that could impact compatibility of your website with Microsoft Edge.
 *  Moving users to Microsoft Edge from Internet Explorer.